Busirus/PyQt5-Phishing-Tool/README.md

   <img src="https://image.noelshack.com/fichiers/2023/12/5/1679643573-gui.png">
 </div>

+# Introduction

+Phishing Tool is a powerful and user-friendly utility designed to create fake websites and capture victim's credentials and IP information for educational purposes.
+The tool features a GUI built with PyQt5, customizable templates, and support for Ngrok or Localhost tunneling to generate WAN or LAN URLs.

 # DISCLAIMER

 This tool is for educational purposes only.
 Do not use it for any illegal activities.
 The author is not responsible for any misuse of this tool.

-# Introduction

-Phishing Tool is a powerful and user-friendly utility designed to create fake websites and capture victim's credentials and IP information for educational purposes.
-The tool features a GUI built with PyQt5, customizable templates, and support for Ngrok or Localhost tunneling to generate WAN or LAN URLs.

-# Features

-- Customizable phishing templates
-- Easy-to-use graphical interface
-- Supports Ngrok and Localhost tunneling options
-- Captures victim's credentials and IP information
-- Designed for educational and testing purposes

 # Installation